play, move, learn

-Dr. Jasper Kappen is chairman of ChildTuition Foundation.
+Dr. Ir.
+Jasper Kappen is chairman of ChildTuition Foundation.

-Dr. J. (Jasper) Kappen started his career at DSM after having studied chemical engineering at the Technical University of Delft.
-He subsequently worked as a process engineer andlogistics project manager.
+Dr. Ir.
+J. (Jasper) Kappen started his career at DSM after having studied chemical engineering at the Technical University of Delft.
+He subsequently worked as a process engineer and logistics project manager.
 To share his knowledge and experience he started to give training in logistics and change management.

-After working some time abroad as a volunteer in several projects he decided to study Medicine at Rotterdam University and in 2007 he finished his theoretical studies there.
-He is now finalizing his specialization to become a pulmonary physician as well as a PhD study.
+After working some time abroad as a volunteer in several projects he decided to study Medicine at Rotterdam University.
+He finalised his PhD in immunology in 2015 and he now is a pulmonary physician.

 Educational research and advice